jean-zay-users/jean-zay-doc/docs/access-procedure.md

 # Access procedure for Jean Zay

-Our experience is that the access procedure for Jean Zay takes roughly 3 weeks (add 1-2 months on top of that if you are not French for background security checks).
+Our experience is that the access procedure for Jean Zay takes roughly 3 weeks (add 1-2 months on top of that if you have to go through additional security background checks).
 It does seem long but it is definitely worth it.

 !!! tip
     Find people that have accessed IDRIS or GENCI clusters around you.
 If you